creof/doctrine2-spatial/docs/Configuration.rst

         dql:
             numeric_functions:
                 #Declare functions returning a numeric value
-                #A good practice is to prefix functions with ST_ when they are issue from the Standard directory
+                #A good practice is to prefix functions with ST when they are issue from the Standard directory
-                st_contains: CrEOF\Spatial\ORM\Query\AST\Functions\Standard\STContains
+                st_area: CrEOF\Spatial\ORM\Query\AST\Functions\Standard\StArea
             string_functions:
                 #Declare functions returning a string
                 st_envelope: CrEOF\Spatial\ORM\Query\AST\Functions\Standard\STEnvelope
-                #A good practice is to prefix functions with SP_ when they are not issue from the Standard directory
+                #A good practice is to prefix functions with SP when they are not issue from the Standard directory
                 sp_asgeojson: CrEOF\Spatial\ORM\Query\AST\Functions\Postgresql\SpAsGeoJson
                 #You can use the DQL function name you want and then use it in your DQL
                 myDQLFunctionAlias: CrEOF\Spatial\ORM\Query\AST\Functions\Standard\StCentroid